 My friend looked into what was nearby and open before 12pm and suggested Lot 20.
 We organised to meet at 11am to have a pre-wine and catch up.
 I hate being late for anything so naturally, I was there early and sipping on wine before 11am.
 Being the only one in the bar drinking wine, I did wonder if the coffee drinkers were quietly judging me.

 The bar staff did, however, give me the thumbs up of approval – good on them!
 However it made me think, should we judge people who are drinking wine before midday?

 I say no, don’t judge them as I reckon they have a pretty good reason why they are tucking into our favourite wine-y beverage bright and early.
 So why do I think early morning drinking is pretty darn great?
-Here’s my 5 reasons:
+Here are my 5 reasons:

 1. Your palate is untainted & heightened

-Tip: If you are going to drink in the morning, just be weary of brushing your teeth before hand – toothpaste and wine are not a good match!
+Tip: If you are going to drink in the morning, just be wary of brushing your teeth beforehand – toothpaste and wine are not a good match!

 2. Your wine drinking style is more appreciative